11 steps for PR Crisis Management

 - Before a crisis strikes, nominate who will speak on behalf of your company - your media spokesperson.
 Reacting quickly and speaking with one voice is critical, as multiple voices will confuse and possibly exacerbate the situation.

 - Who is responsible for communication?
-Your marketing team has to be involved - social media messages, press releases, blog posts, etc. Depending on the type of crisis, all comms should be passed by your CEO, legal team, HR.
+Your marketing team and public relations specialists should be involved - social media messages, press releases, blog posts, etc. Depending on the type of crisis, all comms should be passed by your CEO, legal team, HR.

 Nominate and train your spokespeople